- Colleges

 Some scholarships are quick and easy to apply for.
 Others require time and effort.
 Typically, fewer students apply to scholarships that require work which means you could have better odds of winning.

-How do I find law school scholarships?
+How do I find law student scholarships?

 Scholarship resources